rednafi/rednafi.com/content/misc/bash_namerefs.md

 -   Using `declare -n info="$info_name"`, we create a nameref `info` pointing to `user_info`.
 -   We update the specified key in the array.
--   Finally, we echo out the updated user information.
+-   Finally, we echo the updated user information.

 Doing this with `eval` isn't pretty.
-I'll leave that as a reader's exercise if you like to torment yourself.
+I'll leave that as an exercise for you if you like to torment yourself.

-Oh, one extra thing.
-Nameref was introduced in Bash 4.3.
-So you might be surprised if you try run in on an ancient version like the one shipped with MacOS.
+Oh, one extra thing: nameref was introduced in Bash 4.3, so you might run into problems if you're using an ancient version like the one shipped with macOS.

 [^1]:
     [Shell Builtin Commands - Bash Reference Manual](https://www.gnu.org/software/bash/manual/bash.html#Shell-Builtin-Commands)